 Make sure that the ground under the stand is level so that it doesn’t wobble or sway when it’s in use.

 Now, all you need to do is insert the flag’s top sleeve into the top hook of the flag stand.
-Once you’re already there, you may need a stopper rubber to stop the banner from moving back and forth too much in the wind or even blown away.
+Once you’re already there, you may need a stopper to keep the banner from moving back and forth too much in the wind or even being blown away.

 When displayed in windy areas, your garden flags can easily flip.
 The most common solution to that problem is anti-wind clips.
 The clips will keep your outdoor flags from sliding off.
 It’s also a matter of preference to use one or two clips.

 There is more than just one way to display a garden flag.
 It actually depends on where you want to place it.

 The most popular way is to hang it from a garden flag stand, as mentioned above.
 That way, the banner is supposed to send its message and beauty from a garden corner, a flower bed/pot, or the green lawn beneath a tree.

 You can also hang yours from a wall/door hanger to welcome visitors right at the front door or entryway.